tensorflow/docs/site/en/api_docs/python/tf/data/Iterator.md

 A <a href="../../tf/Operation"><code>tf.Operation</code></a> that should be run to initialize this iterator.

 #### Returns:

 A <a href="../../tf/Operation"><code>tf.Operation</code></a> that should be run to initialize this iterator

 #### Raises:

 * <b>`ValueError`</b>: If this iterator initializes itself automatically.

 <h3 id="output_classes"><code>output_classes</code></h3>

-Returns the class of each component of an element of this iterator.
+Returns the class of each component of an element of this iterator. (deprecated)

+Warning: THIS FUNCTION IS DEPRECATED.
+It will be removed in a future version.
+Instructions for updating:
+Use <a href="../../tf/data/get_output_classes"><code>tf.compat.v1.data.get_output_classes(iterator)</code></a>.

 The expected values are <a href="../../tf/Tensor"><code>tf.Tensor</code></a> and <a href="../../tf/sparse/SparseTensor"><code>tf.SparseTensor</code></a>.